Cuisine of the Midwestern United States: Alcoholic beverages

-As of November 2006, Kansas still has 29 dry counties and only 17 counties have passed liquor-by-the-drink without a food sales requirement.
+As of November 2006, Kansas still has 29 dry counties; only 17 counties have passed liquor-by-the-drink without a food sales requirement.
 Today there are more than 2600 liquor and 4000 cereal malt beverage licensees in the state.

 Michigan

 Michigan is a large producer of asparagus, a vegetable crop widespread in spring.
 Western and northern Michigan are notable in the production of apples, blueberries, and cherries.
 The Northwestern region of Michigan's Lower Peninsula accounts for approximately 75 percent of the U.S. crop of tart cherries, usually about 250 million pounds (11.3 Gg).
 A popular dish, Michigan chicken salad, includes cherries and often apples.
 Fruit salsas are also popular, with cherry salsa being especially prominent.

 Michigan's wine and beer industries are substantial in the region.
 The Traverse City area is a popular destination to visit wineries and the state makes many varieties of wine, such as Rieslings, ice wines, and fruit wines.
 Micro-breweries continue to blossom, creating a wide range of unique beers.
 Grand Rapids was voted Beer City USA 2013 in the Beer City USA poll, with Founders being the largest of Grand Rapids' breweries.
 Bell's, another large Michigan craft brewery, is located further south in Kalamazoo.

 Michigan is the home of both Post and Kellogg, with Battle Creek being called Cereal City.
 Vernor's ginger ale and Faygo pop also originate in Michigan.
 Vernor's ginger ale is often used as a home remedy for an upset stomach.
 Additionally, two of the three largest pizza companies in the world, Little Caesars and Domino's Pizza, both originate in Michigan.

 Coney Islands, a diner originating with Greek immigrants in Detroit, are fairly common throughout the state.
 A coney is a natural-casing hot dog on a bun, topped with raw onion, mustard, and coney sauce, a type of chili.
 Cheese may be added as well and variations are found throughout the state, with each city claiming theirs is the best.